Getting Smart About Smartphones

-- On an iPhone or other iOS device, find Location Services under Privacy in Settings.
+- On iPhones and iPads (iOS6 and later), go to Settings, then Privacy, then Location Services.
 You can turn it off.
-You can also choose which functions and apps can have access to your location.
+Or you can choose which functions and apps to give access to your location.

 - On a Windows phone, you can disable all access to location information by apps and collection of your location information by the Windows Phone location service.
 Go to Settings, then Location, and toggle the location switch to off.

-- On a BlackBerry 10, select the Settings icon on the main screen, then Location Services from list, and use Location Services toggle button to turn off location services.
+- On a BlackBerry 10, select the Settings icon on the main screen, then Location Services from list, and use Location.
+Services toggle button to turn on/off location services.

 - On a BlackBerry 7 and earlier devices, on the home screen, select Options, then Device, then Location Settings.
-Use the toggle switch to turn off location services and GPS assistance.
+Use the toggle switch to turn on/off location services and GPS assistance.

-- On Android phones, the Permissions tab on app pages in the GooglePlay store displays the information and features on your phone that the app can access.
+- On Android phones, the Permissions tab on app pages in GooglePlay store displays the information and features that the app can access on your phone.
 For example, it may show that an app can make phone calls and incur charges.
 If you don’t like the permissions, don’t download the app.

 - Once you’ve downloaded an app, pay attention to any notices asking for your permission to access your location or other information.